resim-ai/open-core/docs/resim/metrics/metrics_writer.md

       .with_blocking(False)
 ```

 This will write a double over time metric to our output, with all the desired data and properties.
-As a rule of thumb, most of the parameters described in [the Metrics Types docs](./metric_types.md) can be set using the fluent API by appending `with_` to it.
+As a rule of thumb, most of the parameters described in [the Metrics Types docs](./metric_types.md) can be set using the fluent API by prepending `with_` (or `append_`, for lists.)

 > NB: Notice that the `MetricsData` we used does *not* necessarily have to be written to the metrics writer.
 Provided the top-level metric referencing that data is written to the metrics writer, any associated data will also be written.
-For example, even the `TIMESTAMPS` data will (transitively) be written by the above code.
+For example, even the `TIMESTAMPS` data will (transitively) be written to our output file by the above code.

 ### Writing metrics data

 You can also manually write `MetricsData` to the metrics_writer using

 ```python